13rac1/scfbuild/README.md

   -s DIR, --color-svg-dir DIR
                         directory of SVGinOT color SVG glyphs to add to the font.
-  --transform TRANSFORM
+  --glyph-only					generate font with no-color SVG glyphs only --transform TRANSFORM
                         add a transform to the <svg> tag of each color SVG.
                         Example "translate(0 -1638) scale(2.048)"